hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 The format of the execution plan depends on each database.
 High end databases tend to produce more useful information than simpler databases.
 See [Examples of Generic Execution Plans](./generic-execution-plan-samples.md).

-### Execution Plan Variations
+### Execution Plan Format Variations

-Each database may produce one or multiple variations of the execution plans.
-By default Torcs retrieves the main variation of the execution plan &mdash; that is, variation #0.
+Each database may produce one or multiple format variations of the execution plans.
+By default Torcs retrieves the most common format of the execution plan &mdash; that is, variation #0.

 The application can request a different variation by adding the `variation` parameter when retrieving the plan, as in `getEstimatedExecutionPlan(QueryExecution execution, int variation)`.
 The following table specifies which variations are available for each database: